InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 ```

 :::info
- By default, all scope fallback to resolve in main scope if no definition is found in the current scope
+ By default, all scopes fall back to resolve in main scope if no definition is found in the current scope.
 :::

 ### Close a scope